Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-tasks-authentication-key-vault.md

 Run ID: cf24 was successful after 15s
 ```

-Para confirmar que a imagem é empurrada, verifique se a etiqueta (`cf24` neste exemplo) no repo privado Do Docker Hub.
+Para confirmar que a imagem é empurrada, verifique a etiqueta (neste`cf24` exemplo) no repo privado Do Docker Hub.

 ## <a name="next-steps"></a>Passos seguintes